Rise of Nightmares: Plot

-Next, Josh is led to Viktor's memories with Mary.
-At first, Mary and Viktor were happy because they could have a baby.
-Then, Josh learns that Viktor tried to make the baby genetically perfect but accidentally killed it, and Mary shouted at him.
-He strangled Mary to death mindlessly, and then he vowed to learn how to resurrect the dead to bring Mary back.
-He then sees Viktor dressed in Mary's clothes, and then Josh goes into Viktor's dream world to defeat him.
-Viktor scolds Josh, saying that his baby is gone, before Viktor suddenly turns into a complete robotic being.
-Josh finds Yeli's dagger, and stabs Viktor in the heart.
+Next, Josh is led to Viktor's memories with Mary, who is revealed to be the strange woman from before.
+Mary and Viktor had a child and were happy together, but Viktor later experimented on the newborn to make it genetically perfect.
+This led to its eventual death.
+After being confronted on this by Mary, he strangled her to death.
+Filled with remorse, he vowed to learn how to resurrect the dead to bring Mary back.
+He then sees Viktor dressed in Mary's clothes.
+He laughs at Josh, telling him that his baby is gone.
+Josh finds Yeli's dagger, and stabs Viktor in the heart with it.

 Josh wakes up to see that in real life, he has stabbed Yeli.
 Not only that, but he is in his own body, and not Ernst's.
 Josh coughs up Viktor's eel, and it dies.
 Yeli then tells Josh that Kate is at the ritual site, and she charges his Azoth.
-She then dies next to the body of Ernst.
-Josh proceeds to find Kate, and he is teleported to a staircase where he can hear Viktor and Mary.
-They are arguing, with Mary saying that Viktor killed their baby.
+She then dies next to the body of Ernst, revealed to be her husband.
+Josh proceeds to find Kate, and he is teleported to a staircase where he can hear Viktor and Mary arguing.
+Mary is shouting that Viktor killed their baby.
 Josh then arrives in Mary's dream world, a mystical land of floating islands.
 Josh finds Mary tending to his unborn baby.
-Mary demands that he leaves but Josh refuses and she battles him.
-She is actually a massive demon that flies, with another head in her heart-like body.
+Mary demands that he leave, but Josh refuses, and they fight.
+She turns into a massive two-headed flying demon, with a heart-like body.
 Josh eventually kills her with the Azoth.
-Josh then takes back his baby, and the dream stops.
+Josh takes back his baby, and the dream ends.

 In a post-credits scene, Josh and a pregnant Kate are leaving Romania on a train.
 As Josh leaves, he bumps into a man, his face and body badly burned and bandaged.
 The man sits down near Kate, and opens his suitcase to reveal three small phials with the parasites in them.
-The man then laughs, and the game ends.
+The man laughs, before the screen cuts to black.